 Users are not created or destroyed, only converted to or from using a competitor’s product.
 Continue reading O’Donnell’s 3 Laws of User Dynamics

-Improving the usability of an interface, by making it do more or less what the user actually expects of it, is a pretty good route to an overall sound user experience.
-Yet, there’s one key mistake almost every interface I’ve looked at makes in this regard – what I call the Spurious Stimulus Response.
-That is… Continue reading Wait for it…
+Improving the usability of an interface – something we all want.
+Step 1: make it do more or less what the user actually expects of it.
+That’s a good start to an overall sound user experience.
+Yet, there’s one key mistake so many UIs I’ve looked at make here – what I call unfiltered spurious stimulus response.
+Continue reading Wait for it…